TheLegacyNetwork/community/README.md

 ## Legacy Community Discussions

-In this repository, you will find discussion categories for various LEGACY network, platform and product areas.
+In this repository, you will find discussion categories for various LEGACY features, the network, platform, our road map and other product areas.
 Feel free to share feedback, discuss topics with other community members, or ask questions.

 ![Welcome to the Legacy community discussions](https://raw.githubusercontent.com/TheLegacyNetwork/.github/main/profile/legacy-github-splash.png)